PFMassiani/edge/README.md

 ## Usage

-To reproduce the result in the article, first follow the installation instructions.
-Then, move to the directory `./experiments/on_policy_hovership/`, where `.` is the project folder.
-Execute the following command:
+To reproduce the results in the article, first follow the installation instructions.
+Then, execute the following commands from the project folder:
 ```
+cd experiments/on_policy_hovership/
 python on_policy_hovership.py [CONTROLLER]
 ```
 where `[CONTROLLER]` should be either `affine` or `random`, depending on what results you want to reproduce.
 Depending on your machine, this command may take some time to complete.